 Our collaborative research informs and shapes the innovation roadmaps of organisations across the world.
 We are advancing and applying learning to the benefit of national and international industry, service provision, individuals and the general public.

 Our education, research and consultancy are geared to making a practical difference in the world.
 Our research is relevant and is informed by our leading thinking.
 We work in close collaboration with many organisations to turn ideas and innovation into reality.
 By doing just that, we transform people, organisations and the world.

 Creating a safer world

-Three of the four Queen's Anniversary prizes Cranfield has been awarded are for our work in making the world a safer place.
+Four of the six Queen's Anniversary Prizes Cranfield has been awarded are for our work in making the world a safer place:

 - Innovation in the welding process delivers large savings to the oil and gas industry

 - Assessing the potential of vertical axis wind turbines for the offshore market (NOVA)

 - Influencing national policy on gender diversity on top corporate boards

 - Understanding ice formation to improve aircraft safety